1.1 Who should read this practice note?

 You should also work with your insurer and broker to review your claims summary.
 All insurers are required to produce a claims statement on demand.
 You should check this statement carefully and ensure it is an accurate reflection of the true claims and operational exposure.
 This is what will be used by insurers to assess your firm's renewal prospects and premium.

-The new outcome makes it a regulatory requirement for firms not only to ensure they have purchased the right level of PII.
-Firms are now expected to be capable of demonstrating how they have formed an assessment of whether the compulsory minimum level of cover is sufficient for their practice and that they have purchased cover appropriate to their business.
+Outcome 7.13 of the SRA Code of Conduct makes it a regulatory requirement to assess and purchase the level of PII cover that is appropriate for your current and past practice, taking into account potential levels of claims and any alternative arrangements you or your client may make.
+Firms are expected to be capable of demonstrating how they have formed an assessment of whether the compulsory minimum level of cover is sufficient for their practice.

 The SRA has stated that when assessing compliance with the outcome, it may take into account a range of factors including evidence that the firm has made a reasonable and rational assessment of the appropriate level of its PII cover.
 If a firm is able to demonstrate to the SRA's satisfaction that it done so, the SRA states it is very unlikely that it would challenge that decision.

-This is a new and developing area of policy.
-The Law Society has produced its own excess layer insurance guidance to help firms in meeting the new outcome and this will be updated over time as the SRA's approach develops.
+The Law Society has produced its own excess layer insurance guidance to help firms in meeting this outcome.

 5.1.2 Market research